faisitalia/OpenMed-PoC/README.md

 - a server on internet with a public IP (a virtul machine is fine)
 - a DNS name that points to it
 - the certificates for this DNS name
+- the app password for a gmail account to send emails

 You need to run whatever operating system supports `node`, although the underlying library for conferencing (mediasoup) may not compile on all the systems.